Sloth-on-meth/discord-musicbot-vibecoded/README.md

 See [changelog.md](changelog.md) for a full history of updates and improvements.

 ## Notes

+- If you use a music command in a channel other than the configured music commands channel, the bot will simply ignore it and do nothing (no error, no message, no log).

 - Ensure the bot has permissions to connect and speak in voice channels.
 - You must be in a voice channel to use music or TTS commands.